• Skip to primary navigation

 ingredients gathered, spraying baking dish

 • Gather together all of the ingredients you need.
+Set out the frozen vegetables to thaw.
 Spray a 13"x9" baking dish with nonstick spray.
 Preheat the oven to 350° F.

 dough in baking dish, pinching seams closed